jon-hall/node-intro/3-chat/README.md

 ```
 This looks almost exactly the same as the `scripts` task - except we `pipe` it through `gulp-stylus` (transforming it from *stylus* to *css*) before `pipe`ing it out to its destination (using `gulp.dest`).

-If you try to run `gulp styles` though it will fail since we haven't installed `gulp-stylus`, so lets do that now, along with a few other packages we need for our gulpfile (you can list any number of packages separated by spaces)
+If you try to run `gulp styles` though it will fail since we haven't installed `gulp-stylus`, so lets do that now, along with a few other packages we need for our gulpfile (you can list any number of packages separated by spaces for `npm install`, likewise for several other `npm` commands)
 ```sh
 npm install --save-dev gulp-stylus gulp-jade del run-sequence browser-sync
 ```